 We have combined our experience in special education, general education, Occupational Therapy, and photography to create picture books telling true stories of children who demonstrated these skills.

-MyaGrace Rentier, is a middle school student.
+MyaGrace Rentier, is a high school student.
 She loves music and has a gift for enthusiasm.
 MyaGrace demonstrated her self-advocacy skills by telling her mother that she would like to talk about books to help our team.
 Today she shares her gift of enthusiasm by helping promote all our ‘Finding My Way’ books.

 Jo Meserve Mach, author and publisher, spent 36 years as an Occupational Therapist.
 She is very passionate about sharing the stories of children with special needs.
 Jo embraces the joy that individuals with disabilities bring to our communities through their unique gifts.